District Standardized Tests

 - Nonverbal (figure classification, figure analogies, and figure analysis)

 The standardization of the CogAt was designed to provide national norms based on a sample of the entire U.S. school population.
-This “norm group” includes represenative samples from 6,000 to 9,000 studnets drawn from public and private schools; from all geographic regions; from rural, suburban, and urban schools; and from schools of all sizes.
+This “norm group” includes representative samples from 6,000 to 9,000 students drawn from public and private schools; from all geographic regions; from rural, suburban, and urban schools; and from schools of all sizes.

 Students in grades 3 and 5 take the CogAT test.